jackpeplinski/aperta-accessum/README.md

 ### Prerequisites
  - Basic understanding of UNIX commands.
  - Git, Node.js LTS, and a code editor (e.g., VSCode)  installed.
- - An understanding of API keys, folders,
+ - An understanding of how APIs work.

  ### Steps
  1. Clone this repository to your device.